NathStevo97/certifications-notes/hashicorp/terraform/01_Deploying-Infrastructure/02_Providers-and-Resources.md

   - Aws_instance - Virtual Machine/Instance
   - Aws_alp - Application load balancer
   - Iam_user - Identification Application Managment User
-- The above resources couldn’t be provisioned by e.g. Azure with this syntax, would have to use the provided syntax for Azure
+- The above resources couldn't be provisioned by e.g. Azure with this syntax, would have to use the provided syntax for Azure
 - Consider the following example:

 ```go